carpentries/workshop-template/README.md

     please do all of your work in your repository's `gh-pages` branch, since [GitHub automatically publishes that as a website][github-project-pages].

-5. When you are done editing, go to the GitHub Pages URL for your workshop and preview your changes.
+4. When you are done editing, go to the GitHub Pages URL for your workshop and preview your changes.
     In the example above, this is `https://gvwilson.github.io/2016-12-01-miskatonic`.

+5. Optional: you can now change the README.md file in your website's repository, which contains these instructions, so that it contains a short description of your workshop and a link to the workshop website.

 **Note:**
 this template includes some files and directories that most workshops do not need,